agathoklisx/libved/README.md

    :q[!]                  (quit (if force, do not check for modified buffers))

    User defined (through an API mechanism):
+   /* Old Comment Stays as a Reference */
    The test application provides a sample battery command to print the status and capacity and which can be invoked as  :~battery  (i thought it makes sense to prefix such commands with '~' as it is associated with $HOME (as a user stuff), and